Chandan9898Kumar/TypeScript/src/DockerReadMe/DockerReaMe.md

 E. `Important note: The --rm flag only removes the container and its filesystem.` `It does not:`

 1. Remove the Docker image
 2. Delete any named volumes you've created. ( if the volume has no name then it will be removed)
 3. Affect your source code or mounted volumes

 ### Commands For Volumes :

 # 1. List all volumes

 docker volume ls

 # 2. Remove a specific named volume

 docker volume rm give_volume_name_here

 # 3. Remove all unused volumes

 docker volume prune

+# 4. Create a named volume

+docker volume create my-volume

+> NOTE : We can share the volume with multiple containers.

+> Think of a Docker volume as a shared folder that multiple containers can access - similar to how multiple programs on your computer can access the same folder.

 # Networking In Docker :

 1. **Docker provides several networking modes to handle container communication**

 1. `Bridge Networking (Default)`
    Bridge networking is the default network driver in Docker.
 When you create a container, it is automatically connected to a bridge network unless you specify otherwise.
 This network allows containers to communicate with each other through a virtual bridge that Docker creates on the host machine.
    `Command :` docker network inspect bridge

 `Key characteristics:`

 1. Default network driver in Docker
 2. Creates a virtual network bridge on the host machine
 3. Containers can communicate with each other using container names as hostnames